kubernetes/cloud-provider-openstack/docs/openstack-cloud-controller-manager/expose-applications-using-loadbalancer-type-service.md

 - `loadbalancer.openstack.org/proxy-protocol`

-  If 'true', the protocol for listener will be set as `PROXY`.
+  If 'true', the loadbalancer pool protocol will be set as `PROXY`.
 Default is 'false'.

 - `loadbalancer.openstack.org/x-forwarded-for`